netdata/netdata/exporting/WALKTHROUGH.md

 ```

 Our NetData cpu graph should be showing some activity.
 Let's represent this in Prometheus.
 In order to do this let's
-keep our metrics page open for reference: <http://localhost:19999/api/v1/allmetrics?format=prometheus&help=yes>  We are
+keep our metrics page open for reference: <http://localhost:19999/api/v1/allmetrics?format=prometheus&help=yes>.
+We are
 setting out to graph the data in the CPU chart so let's search for `system.cpu` in the metrics page above.
 We come
 across a section of metrics with the first comments  `# COMMENT homogeneous chart "system.cpu", context "system.cpu",
-family "cpu", units "percentage"` Followed by the metrics.
+family "cpu", units "percentage"` followed by the metrics.
 This is a good start now let us drill down to the specific
 metric we would like to graph.

 ```conf